Payment Gateway Integration

 This project is still in progress, so the portfolio framing focuses on the integration direction and the type of system thinking involved rather than claiming a finished transaction platform.
 The work sits at the intersection of internal data modeling, backend processing, and third-party payment integration considerations.

-Operational data structures are reviewed first so the integration does not ignore the realities of stock and transaction-related context.
+Implementation Flow: Operational data structures are reviewed first so the integration does not ignore the realities of stock and transaction-related context.
+Payment gateway request-response behavior is researched and translated into backend-side handling patterns.
+The integration is implemented incrementally so validation, data mapping, and transaction flow assumptions can be refined safely over time.

 Because the project is still active, some implementation details are intentionally generalized and the portfolio copy reflects progress responsibly rather than overselling a finished state.